KetchuppOfficial/Splay_Tree/README.md

 **tree** argument has to be of value **splay** for testing splay tree or **splay+** for testing augmented splay tree.

-P.s. all above mentioned files locate in test/end_to_end/data directory.
+All above mentioned files locate in test/end_to_end/data directory.

-If you want to run tests manually, you can install all targets except for **unit_tests** in *./bin*.
+If you want to run tests manually, you can install all targets except for **unit_tests** in *./bin*. by running the following command:

 ```bash
 cmake --install build